Configuring the Database

 Note

-The shown line authalias: "${db.authalias}" demonstrates that system properties or application properties can be referenced in resources.yml.
+The shown line authalias: "${db.authalias}" demonstrates that environment properties or application properties can be referenced in resources.yml.

 There is a top-level YAML object jdbc that contains a list of database resources.
 Each resource is an object that has at least the fields name, type and url.
 The name should be the part of the database name that comes after jdbc/.
 If the database name is jdbc/myDatabase, then the name field should be myDatabase.
 The fields type and url define how to reach the database.
 Sometimes the properties field is added, see below.
 Credentials to access the database should be provided through the combination of fields username and password, or through authalias if the username and the password are treated as secrets (see Credentials).